Baseline Widely available *

 : Aligns the element's right edge with the right of the scrollable container, placing the element at the end of the visible area horizontally.nearest

 : Scrolls the element to the nearest edge in the horizontal direction.
 If the element is closer to the left edge of the scrollable container, it will align to the left; if it's closer to the right edge, it will align to the right.
-This minimizes the scrolling distance.nearest
+This minimizes the scrolling distance.The default is nearest

 ).